-- 7.1 No certification is required, and no experience will be credited for remote monitoring only, whereby no operational decisions are made. - 7.2 An operator certified to the facility classification is required to perform or supervise the operation or process adjustments made from a remote location (see Best Practice 1.0). - 7.3 Where a facility is operated remotely, an operator certified to the level of the facility is required to attend and perform site visits on a routine basis. - 7.4 Experience and Direct Responsible Charge experience are credited in the same manner as any operator making process or operational decisions and adjustments.
+- 7.1 No certification is required and no experience will be credited for remote monitoring. - 7.2 An operator certified to the facility classification is required to perform or supervise the operation or process adjustments made from a remote location (see Best Practice 1.0).
+Remote process control experience cannot not be used to meet the operator certification experience requirements unless it has been gained in combination with hands-on experience. - 7.3 Where a facility is operated remotely, an operator certified to the level of the facility is required to attend and perform site visits on a routine basis. - 7.4 Experience and Direct Responsible Charge experience are credited in the same manner as any operator making process or operational decisions and adjustments.

-Approved: December 16, 2011 Revised: April 17, 2012 September 8, 2014 February 26, 2019
+Approved: December 16, 2011

+Revised: April 17, 2012